inoxio/ansible-role-proxmox-vms/README.md

-Ansible Role: Create virtual machines with Proxmox and installs (unattended) an ubuntu distribution on it
+Ansible Role: Creates virtual machines with Proxmox and installs (unattended) an ubuntu distribution on it
 =========

-The inoxio.proxmox_vms role creates all vms that are listed within your role execution (see example playbook) and installs an ubuntu version via preseeding on them.
+The inoxio.proxmox_vms role creates all VMs that are listed within your role execution (see example playbook) and installs an ubuntu version via preseeding on them.

 This role was developed based on morph027's pve-infra-poc role (https://gitlab.com/morph027/pve-infra-poc).

-The main.yml in the 'default' directory contains default values for the vms.
+The main.yml in the 'default' directory contains default values for the VMs.

 The main.yml of the 'tasks' directory contains all tasks to create virtual machines and to install the operating system.
-At first the vms will be created.
-After that the tasks for preparing the os installations will start.
+At first the VMs will be created.
+After that the tasks for preparing the OS installations will start.
-The newest netboot version of the given ubuntu version will be fetched and unzipped to get the initrd and kernel.
+The newest netboot version of the given Ubuntu version will be fetched and unzipped to get the initrd and kernel.
 Then the preseed file and finish-installation-script will be moved into the initrd and packed afterwards.
-After that the installation begins and the installation-arguments will be deleted (in order to start the installed os after the next reboot).
+After that the installation begins and the installation-arguments will be deleted (in order to start the installed OS after the next reboot).
-The vms will be rebooted after finishing all installations and a success message will be displayed when reboot was successful (by polling the IP of the vm and searching for 'OpenSSH').
+The VMs will be rebooted after finishing all installations and a success message will be displayed when reboot was successful (by polling the IP of the VM and searching for 'OpenSSH').

 Requirements
 ------------

-Running proxmox server.
+Running Proxmox server.

 Dependencies
 ------------

-geerlingguy.pip (used to install proxmoxer)
+geerlingguy.pip (used to install Proxmoxer)

 Role Variables
 --------------

-api_user, api_password, api_host: these are needed to log into the proxmox server.
+api_user, api_password, api_host: these are needed to log into the Proxmox server.

 * File: defaults/main.yml
-    * `Defaults`: these variables are the standard configuration for a vm.
+    * `Defaults`: these variables are the standard configuration for a VM.
-        * `cpu`: Specify emulated CPU type. 'host' uses the same cpu type as the host system.
+        * `cpu`: Specify emulated CPU type. 'host' uses the same CPU type as the host system.
             * Default: `host`
         * `net`: A hash/dictionary of network interfaces for the VM. net='{"key":"value", "key":"value"}'.
                  Keys allowed are - net[n] where 0 ≤ n ≤ N.